 The Groovy Connector Toolkit is precompiled code, and connector configurations are initialized in a specific way.
 If you have specific initialization requirements, you can customize the way in which the connector configuration instance is initialized, before the first script is evaluated.

-The CustomizerScript.groovy file lets you define custom closures to interact with the default implementation.
+The CustomizerScript.groovy file enables you to define custom closures to interact with the default implementation.